etaoins/homebridge-sensibo-sky/README.md

 - "platform": Must always be "SensiboSky" (required)
 - "name": Can be anything (required)
 - "apiKey": Sensibo API key, must be obtained from https://home.sensibo.com/me/api (required)
-- "timeLapse": Time in seconds to recycle the status from Sensibo.
-Too frequent will result in many timeout from sensibo server.
-Default is 30s.
-(Optional)
-- "hideHumidity": true or false.
-True would move the humidity info into thermostat detail.
-Default is false.
-(Optional)

 # Usage Notes

 - This module modified from the original Sensibo and adopted for Sensibo Sky to improve the stability due to the constant ERRCONNECT from Sensibo server when there is too many request.
-Staggered update for each 0.5s each from timeLapse.
 - The refresh is now splitted to the individual pods instead of all at one go to mininize error from the sensibo server.
 - Had also resolved bugs on the fan and better error handling when Sensibo server does not respond.
 - A fan speed of 0 means "auto".
 Otherwise it makes a logical progression from low, medium, medium_high to high.